mauricioscastro/basex/README.md

 regarding XQuery and modules (with some exceptions yet to be listed) can be used and as is.

 ##todo
+- optimize xquery updates by writing to a LSM based solution before writing to LMDB thus freeing the sync client faster
 - create OS based maven profile for dealing with [lmdbjni](https://github.com/deephacks/lmdbjni) dependencies
 - need to port tests and improve LmdbDataManager tests
 - improve the return error codes in REST XQueryHandler